 The original decision to form Heald Green Ratepayers’ Association was taken at a Public Meeting in December 1927.
-So last year the Association was 90 years young.
+So in 2017 the Association was 90 years young.

 The Ratepayers’ Association was founded “to watch over the interests of the area” and to select councillors for the new ward of Heald Green.
 In 1929 the Association gained its first councillors.
 That year was the start of a tradition, whereby all Heald Green councillors have been independent Ratepayers councillors, for nearly ninety years.

 Early issues included the timing of the train which collected the mail, installation of lamposts along Finney Lane and the construction of Etchells School in 1932.

 During the war the committee worked on evacuation and the provision of War Comforts and Lifeboats.
 In 1948 there was discussion of a new Public Hall.